 If you write fifty words per minute and continue writing at that pace for twenty-five hours or so, you will produce as many words as the first Harry Potter book.
 Of course, that is impossible.
 A much more viable alternative is to write one hour a day for twenty-five days.
 Even that might be hard to maintain.
 But thirty minutes per day doesn’t seem so daunting, does it?

 In my article about the Divide and Conquer method, I talk about the power of breaking things down into bite-size pieces, and that’s how you can swallow an elephant.
 Morning Pages relies on that element as well.
-By writing consistently, every single morning for at least ninety days (the approximate time it takes for new habits to stick), you create a routine.
+By writing consistently every morning for at least ninety days (the approximate time it takes for new habits to stick), you create a routine.
 Routines are known as “pull” habits.
 You no longer need to “push” yourself to do it; the routine itself “pulls” you into it.
 By applying this technique consistently, you set yourself on a path to ensure it will work for you.
 It’s the old consistency over intensity mantra.
 Don’t skip a day!
 Not even a day!

 First thing in the morning